-Making your avocado tree flower and fruit every year alone makes it worth the exercise and time.
+Making your avocado-tree flower and fruit every year alone makes it worth the exercise and time.

 Maintaining a small worm farm is not time-consuming, nor need it cost money.
 Any discarded 25 litre container, or a large bucket with a lid will do.

-A lid is necessary to keep rain out, and it must have a wide neck so that vegetable matter from the kitchen can easily be thrown in; if necessary just cut off the top of a plastic drum with a hacksaw.
+A lid is necessary to keep rain out, and it must have a wide neck so that vegetable matter from the kitchen can easily be thrown in; if necessary just cut off the top of a plastic-drum with a hacksaw.

-You can spend quite a lot of money on a worm farm and really make a meal of it with numerous tiers; for home use, just an old plastic drum or bucket with a lid will do; about five to ten gallons is fine.
+You can spend quite a lot of money on a worm farm and really make a meal of it with numerous tiers; for home use, just an old plastic-drum or bucket with a lid will do.
+About five to ten gallons is fine.

 The price obviously will vary according to your location and what the market will bear; about 20c each in South Africa, I believe.

-Here you can order them from wizzardworms.
+Here you can order them from Wizzard Worms.

 This is potentially a profitable business; the worms double in number every month if the conditions are right.

-So, if you have a farm with 100,000 little nematodes, you could in theory gross R20,000 a month by selling worms if you could find buyers; and enough food for the hungry critters.
+So if you have a farm with 100,000 little nematodes, you could in theory gross R20,000 a month by selling worms if you could find buyers; and enough food for the hungry-critters.
 They eat their own weight of waste every single day.

 Perhaps I should reconsider my reluctance to spend my days counting worms.

 If you have an avocado tree, then make sure you regular pour a bucket of leachate around the trunk; it will flower and bear every year.
-In fact, I should develop a small mobile worm farm on bricks that one could place under your special plants.
+In fact, I should develop a small mobile worm-farm on bricks that one could place under your special plants.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie.
-Or, better still, Face Book or Twitter it.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,